 RTCRtpSender interface provides the ability to control and obtain details about how a particular

-RTCDTMFSender which can be used to send DTMF codes to the remote peer.
+RTCDTMFSender which can be used to send DTMF codes (to simulate the user pressing buttons on a telephone's dial pad) to the remote peer.

 RTCDTMFSenderwhich can be used to send DTMF tones using